kapil7042/hsnc-B.E/README.md

-# F.E
+# B.E
-this is for frontend
+this is for backend